Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_actions.rst

         class ConfigSchema(AbstractAction.ConfigSchema):
             target_application: str

-   The ConfigSchema is used when the class is called to form the action.
+   The ConfigSchema is used when the class is called to form the action, within the `form_request` method, detailed below.

 #. **Unique Identifier**: